1600: Biden's got boulders to push up a mountain

 Garden-variety Giuliani

-They're still talking in Philadelphia and beyond about Giuliani's news conference Saturday with a location as strange as his conspiracy theories about the voting in Pennsylvania, the Philadelphia Inquirer reported.
+They're still talking in Philadelphia and beyond about Giuliani's Saturday news conference that had a location as strange as his conspiracy theories about the voting in Pennsylvania, the Philadelphia Inquirer reported.

 A PBS reporter said he was told by the company that Trump's campaign called out of the blue asked to use the site because the location looked secure and it's close to an I-95 exit.
 Long after the news conference ended, an employee at the sex shop said the phone was ringing off the hook since with callers asking: "Is Rudy Giuliani there?"
 The owners of the suddenly famous landscaping company said they would have welcomed any candidate's campaign and announced they will sell T-shirts on their website.